Raphael40/CV/README.md

 ## 👨‍💻 About Me

 As an ambitious adventurer, I have always sought new experiences in different areas, leading me to enter the world of tech.
-It would seem I have found my calling because the endless possibilities of code and seeing a project come to life are things I could never move on from.
+It would seem I have found my calling because the endless possibilities of coding and seeing a project come to life are things I could never move on from.

 After six months of self-taught coding involving Codecademy, lots of Codewars, and regular attendance at Codebar workshops, I decided to boost my career potential by joining Makers Academy.
 At Makers, I honed my skills and learned the core principles of test-driven development, Git version control, frameworks, and database architecture.
 During my learning, I frequently programmed in collaborative environments, through pair programming on coding exercises or working on large-scale team projects, as both a contributor and a leader.